cnnrbrn/react-content/module-2/lesson-3.md

 Here we retrieving the `id`, `title` and `published` properties from the `book` object using object destructuring and then passing them in as props to a component called `BookItem`.

-So the map method will produce an array of BookItem components that will be rendered inside the div with the class of "books".
+So the map method will produce an array of `BookItem` components that will be rendered inside the div with the class of "books".

-Let's look inside `src/components/books/BookItem.js`:
+Let's look inside <a href="https://github.com/NoroffFEU/react-router-url-params-and-single-resource-requests/blob/master/src/components/books/BookItem.js" target="_blank">src/components/books/BookItem.js</a>:

 ```js
 import PropTypes from "prop-types";